Prathamesh-Godse/cli-theme/README.md

 # CLI Theme (for WordPress)

-Gives the Linux and BSD look to the Wordpress Website.
+Gives a Linux and BSD look to your static Wordpress Website.

 Currently being developed for my Portfolio Website